Sample grouping

 )

 We observe that shuffling the data improves the mean accuracy.
-We could go a little further and plot the distribution of the testing score.
-We can first concatenate the test scores.
+We can go a little further and plot the distribution of the testing score.
+For such purpose we concatenate the test scores.

 import pandas as pd